jenkinsci/42crunch-security-audit-plugin/README.md

 The REST API Static Security Testing plugin lets you add an automatic static application security testing (SAST) task to your CI/CD pipelines.
 The task checks your OpenAPI files for their quality and security from a simple Git push to your project repository when the CI/CD pipeline runs.

-The plugin is powered by 42Crunch [API Contract Security Audit](https://docs.42crunch.com/latest/content/concepts/api_contract_security_audit.htm).
+The plugin is powered by 42Crunch [API Security Audit](https://docs.42crunch.com/latest/content/concepts/api_contract_security_audit.htm).
 Security Audit performs a static analysis of the API definition that includes more than 200 checks on best practices and potential vulnerabilities on how the API defines authentication, authorization, transport, and data coming in and going out.
 For more details on the checks, see [API Security Encyclopedia](https://apisecurity.io/encyclopedia/content/api-security-encyclopedia.htm).

 As a result of the security testing, your APIs get an audit score, with 100 points meaning the most secure, best defined API.
 By default, the threshold score for the build task to pass is 75 points for each audited API, but you can change the minimum score in the settings of the pipeline task.